pH200/cycle-react/docs/interactions.md

   .map(ev => ev.target.value);
 ```

-To subscribe a event from cycle-react's custom element,
+To subscribe a event from Cycle-React's custom element,
 append "on" before the event name with a postfix "$".

 Example: